Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-4.md

 2. **Dashboard Creation:**
    - Design comprehensive dashboards for real-time visualization of application health and performance metrics.
       - Participants will create visually intuitive dashboards within Azure Monitor or Application Insights, displaying the collected metrics.
-These dashboards should offer clear insights into the application's health, failed requests, Server respose time and availability of the application.
+These dashboards should offer clear insights into the application's health, failed requests, Server response time, and availability of the application.

 3. **Monitor the application using App Insights:**